Euphredes/Euphredes/README.txt

 maximal self-reliance, we will force collusion to pool resources into one
 Grand Bank.
 Better than the Federal
 Reserve.
-You see, Mr. Cole, space is more valuable than money.
+You see, Game Warden, space is more valuable than money.
 A product that fails to sell takes up space for products that do sell.
 Poor inventory mangement loses more sales than anyone would ever want to calculate.
 That! spurs a national warehouse that is set to distribute, not hold, all resources.
 This would surely bring forth
 innovation unseen before by the people of this land.
 Force the build.
 Force the distribution.
 Take it slow.
-That's how an evasive heist gets it down, Mr. Cole!
+That's how an evasive heist gets it down, Game Warden!

            Oracle